Better Life Program for the African Rural Woman: Health Outreach Program

 BLPARW through its initiative Sauki, a health outreach program improves the access African rural women and their children have to superior health and as a result promote the wellness in Africa’s rural communities.
-The platform organises community outreach programs twice a year to address basic problems such as lack of health screenings.
+The platform organizes community outreach programs twice a year to address basic problems such as lack of health screenings.
 The medical practitioners within BLPARW conduct assessments, make recommendations including setting individual health and wellness goals.

 Organizational structure

-After the relaunch of BLPARW, the organisation is managed by the board of trustees, management team, led by the MD/CEO with a strong routine of field volunteer as well as various technical partners.
+After the relaunch of BLPARW, the organization is managed by the board of trustees, management team, led by the MD/CEO with a strong routine of field volunteer as well as various technical partners.